-The following facts will show how often valvular disease of Frequency the heart is accompanied by this change in the kidneys. the course of 5 years, as curator of the Museum, I made tion with post-mortem examination of 153 persons with valvular disease. neart disease.
+The following facts will show how often valvular disease of Frequency the heart is accompanied by this change in the kidneys.
+In of granular degenerathe course of 5 years, as curator of the Museum, I made tion with post-mortem examination of 153 persons with valvular disease. disease.
 29 of these had the kidneys hard, congested, and increased in bulk, but still smooth.
 The kidneys in 67 had granular surfaces and more or less contracted cortices.